Police Traffic Stops and Vehicle Searches: FAQ

-What is the best thing I can do if I am pulled over by the police?
+What should I do if I am pulled over by the police?

-One thing to keep in mind is to never admit to anything.
-You don't have to argue with the police officer, merely state that you are not sure how fast you were going, or that you couldn't remember if the light was yellow or red.
-Anything that you admit to will be used in court against you and the chances of successfully fighting your ticket will be diminished.
+You are not required to admit to anything.
+For example, you can state that you are unsure how fast you were going or can't remember if the light was yellow or red.
+Anything that you admit can be used against you in court, which could reduce the chances of successfully fighting your ticket.

 Can my car be searched if I get pulled over?

-Lastly, if the police want to, they can put you in the back of their patrol car and wait for another officer to show up with a search warrant.
-By doing this, the officer has the right to do a very thorough search of your vehicle.
+- Waiting for a warrant: Police have the option to detain you in the back of their patrol car while they wait for another officer to show up with a search warrant.

-By far the best advice to take is that, if you have nothing to hide from the officer, consent to the search.
-If there is something incriminating in your car that the officer may find, however, then you may want to consider withholding your consent in order to challenge the search later on in court.
+If there is something incriminating in your car that the officer may find, you may want to consider withholding your consent to later challenge any criminal charges in court.

 My car was impounded, can the police search it?

-If your can has been towed and impounded by the police, they have the right to conduct a full and thorough search of your vehicle.
-This includes opening any locked compartments or containers that are within your car.
-The police must make a detailed inventory of everything in the car during an impound search, however, which results in a lot of paperwork.
-Because of this, police often do not impound cars merely for the purpose of conducting vehicle searches.
+If your car has been towed and impounded by the police, they have the right to conduct a full and thorough search of your vehicle.
+This includes opening any locked compartments or containers within your car.

 I was stopped at a roadblock and asked to wait to answer some questions by a police officer, can they do this?

 In short: yes.
-Roadblocks are legal as long as the police use a neutral and non-inconveniencing policy to determine which cars are asked to stop.
-For instance, if a roadblock stops each car that passes through for questioning, then this would be legal.
-If the police only stopped cars driven by minorities, however, then that roadblock would not be legal.
+Roadblocks are legal if the police use a neutral and non-inconveniencing policy to determine which vehicles are stopped.
+For example, if a roadblock stops each car passing through for questioning, then this would be legal.
+However, if police only stop cars driven by minorities, then that roadblock would be illegal.

-In addition, if you have been stopped at a roadblock, the police cannot single out your car to wait unless the police officers have a good reason to believe that you have engaged in criminal activity.
-For example, if the police see bags of stolen money in your back seat, they may legally ask you to pull aside and wait to be arrested.
+If you are stopped at a roadblock, the police cannot single out your car to wait unless they have a good reason to believe you have engaged in criminal activity.
+For example, if they see bags of stolen money in plain view, they can legally ask you to pull aside.

 I was ticketed by the police.
-Do I need to retain a lawyer?
+Should I get help from a law office?